NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/10-heuristics.md

 ---

 ## 8. Aesthetic and minimalist design
 Dialogues should be reduced to the essential.
-The usershould only be shown what is relevant for him.
+The user should only be shown what is relevant for him.
 This increases the usability of a page by a screen reader significantly.

 <img src="{{ '/assets/images/heuristics/minimalism.png' | prepend: site.baseurl }}" alt="In this picture you can see a login screen reduced to the minimum of ui-elements." title="In this picture you can see a login screen reduced to the minimum of ui-elements."/>

 As a good example of this, login screens can be considered.
-Optimally, there is nothing else on such a screen but elements that are needed for the login.
+There is nothing else on such a screen but elements that are needed for the login.
 Also search engines are a good example, google reduces its home page to the essential.
 Nothing more than a search box is needed.

 ---